 Human society is much more like a complex dynamical system made up of the 7 billion human individuals who inhabit this planet.
 Its highly distributed control system is made up of 7 billion loosely connected 200-billion-neuron human brains.
 Its power therefore pales into insignificance that of the largest corporate and government super-computers that are used to try to impose a bureaucratic superstructure upon society.
 But how does society, as a system, work?

 A fleeting carousel of autumn leaves drifting along the pavement.
 The calming melody of a summer rain.
 The violence of an equatorial storm.
 The searing heat of a tropical desert.
 The still grip of an arctic winter.
 Each has a finite existence in time and space.
 Each is a different manifestation of the forces which continually converge and disperse within the atmosphere.
-They are just some of the wide variety of features which make up the normal mode of behaviour of our global weather system.
+They are just some of the wide variety of features that make up the normal mode of behaviour of our global weather system.

 The weather follows an annual cycle yet never repeats exactly.
 In some situations it can be predicted accurately in the short-term.
 In others it is completely unpredictable.
 It is chaos superimposed on regularity.

 Nevertheless, from a breathless calm to a raging storm, from icy stillness to churning heat, its parameters can never violate their decreed bounds.
 No matter how complex its behaviour may be, it always exhibits order.
 I feel that the term chaos, which has been coined to describe this complex form of motion, is an unfortunate misnomer.
 It is never a case of 'anything goes' or 'no holds barred'.
 Though it may not be regular, it is never random or formless.
 It obeys mathematical rules.
 It is held within its decreed limits, which can be seen taking shape on a computer screen as a butterfly shaped graph, which has become known by mathematicians as its strange attractor.